-Committee Procedures
+Committee procedures

 The audience for this document is the GNOME Code of Conduct committee.
 The goal of this document is to ensure that the committee consistently handles all reported Code of Conduct incidents.